COMSOC-Community/prefsampling/docs-source/source/validation/ordinal.rst

 :py:func:`prefsampling.ordinal.single_peaked_conitzer`

-The model proposed by `Conitzer (2009) <https://arxiv.org/abs/1401.3449>`_ yields a different probability distribution.In this distribution, the probability of observing a given single-peaked rank is equal to  `1/m * (1/2)**dist_peak_to_end` where `m` is the number of candidates and `dist_peak_to_end` is the minimum distance from to peak to an end of the axis (i.e., candidates `0` or `m - 1`).
+The model proposed by `Conitzer (2009) <https://arxiv.org/abs/1401.3449>`_ yields a different probability distribution.
+In this distribution, the probability of observing a given single-peaked rank is equal to  `1/m * (1/2)**dist_peak_to_end` where `m` is the number of candidates and `dist_peak_to_end` is the minimum distance from to peak to an end of the axis (i.e., candidates `0` or `m - 1`).